— Galatians 4:4

 Given man’s limited scope, most of the time we find it impossible to see the good that God extracts from evil.
 It is difficult, if not impossible, to imagine anything worthwhile coming from the regimes of Hitler, Stalin, Mao Tse-Tung, Pol Pot, Idi Amin, et al. And yet, the same thing can be said for Caligula, Nero, Domitian or Diocletian.
 Even with a 2,000 year perspective it’s still difficult to make sense of the actions of such despots.

 And yet God, with his eternal perspective and omniscient power, can arrange the affairs of this chaotic world in such way as to accomplish his goals…in the fullness of time.
+Our study of Christmas continues next time with an ancient recipe for a Christmas Fruitcake.

 Until then, we wish you Peace and Blessings.